MoooooLee/Longitudinal-IRSD-Data/README.md

 Mu, Li.
 (2025).
 Longitudinal IRSD Dataset for Australia (2006–2021).
 GitHub repository.
 URL

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the GPL v3.0 License.

 For further details or questions, please refer to this README or contact the repository maintainer.